Then the governor’s soldiers took Jesus into the Praetorium ◆, and gathered the whole garrison together against him.

 They offered him wine mixed with myrrh to drink, but he didn’t take it.

 Crucifying him, they parted his garments among them, casting lots on them, what each should take.
-It was the third hour, and they crucified him.

 There were also others, two criminals, led with him to be put to death.